Y-absamad/Flutter-Learning-Journey/widgets/README.md

 # widgets

-This folder contains custom widgets built with Flutter.

-## Features
 Explore examples of commonly used Flutter widgets:
 - **[Text & TextStyle](lib/TextAndTextStyle_01.dart)**: Learn how to style text and customize fonts.
 - **[Container & BoxDecoration](lib/containerAndBoxDecoration_02.dart)**: Create containers with various decorations like colors, borders.